alphasoc/alphasoc-go/README.md

 				}
 			}

+			// An error not directly related to the API has occurred
+			// (e.g. a network error).
-			// Error creating request or sending request log.Fatal("retrieving alerts", err)
+			log.Fatal("retrieving alerts", err)
 		}

-		// We have retrieved alerts
+		// We have retrieved the alerts

-		// Set next follow bookmark
-		follow = *alerts.Follow
+		fmt.Println(alerts)

 		// No more alerts at the moment if !*alerts.More {
 			return
 		}

+		// Set next follow bookmark
+		follow = *alerts.Follow
 	}
 }

 ```

-## Errors

-Any [response](https://docs.alphasoc.com/api/api/#responses) from API other than 200 is wrapped as `alphasoc.APIError`.
-It contains StatusCode and error Message returned by API.